rjbfoster/ProjectEulerDemo/README.md

 # Project Euler Demo

-Project Euler Demo is a basic C# console application which will demonstrate how to sovle the first 100 mathematical problems in Project Euler.
+Project Euler Demo is a basic C# console application which will demonstrate how to sovle the first 100 mathematical problems which are available in Project Euler.

-Learn about Project Euler: https://projecteuler.net/
+Learn about Project Euler here: https://projecteuler.net/

 ## Purpose